Sunday, June 30, 2024

 by apply less_equal_trans[x][y,z] to x_y, y_z

 The last case to consider is for ys = node(y, ys') and (x ≤ y) = false.
-The reasoning is similar to the case for (x ≤ y) = true, so we’ll skip the detailed explanation.
+The reasoning is similar to the case for (x ≤ y) = true, so we skip the detailed explanation and refer the reader to the below proof.

 Here’s the completed proof of merge_sorted.